 It does not have to be a big thing, something as simple as freeing up 15 minutes a day to learn something new can be enough.

-Either way, they know what needs to be done with their money in order to save and invest.
+Either way, they know what needs to be done with their money to save and invest.

 16. She Has An Emergency Fund

-If you want to be one of the women who always have money, it is important that you have an emergency fund.
+If you want to be one of the women who always have money, you must have an emergency fund.
 There will be times where you need a rainy day fund.

-Even when it is not needed, it will give you huge financial peace knowing that you will be able to cover unexpected expenses when they arise.
+Even when it is not needed, it will give you huge financial peace knowing that you will cover unexpected expenses when they arise.

 How do you keep your emergency fund up and running?